cstavr/synnefo/docs/install-guide-debian.rst

 internal architecture consult with the `Archipelago administrator's guide
 <https://www.synnefo.org/docs/archipelago/latest/admin-guide.html>`_

-In order to integrate with Archipelago, Pithos needs to be run as the group Archipelago runs as (defaults to ``archipelago``).
-So we should change the gunicorn's group to ``archipelago``.

 Furthermore, we have to set the ``--config=/etc/synnefo/gunicorn-hooks/gunicorn-archipelago.py`` option.

 ..
 Furthermore, add the ``--worker-class=gevent`` (or ``--worker-class=sync`` as